 He is admitted to practice before all courts in the state of South Carolina and the United States District Court for the District of South Carolina.
 Through pro hac vice admissions, Mr. Hinson has worked with cases in a multitude of states, including Alabama, Arizona, Connecticut, Georgia, Illinois, Iowa, Kentucky, Michigan, North Carolina, Ohio, Oklahoma, Oregon, Texas, Washington and Wisconsin.

 Following completion of his MBA and law degrees, Mr. Hinson served as a law clerk on the South Carolina Court of Appeals for the Honorable Ralph King Anderson, Jr. Upon finishing of his clerkship, Mr. Hinson joined the South Carolina office of a national practice group headquartered in Baltimore, Maryland, advocating for clients throughout the United States.
-He has appealed cases to South Carolina’s Court of Appeals and presented oral argument before the South Carolina Supreme Court.
+He has appealed cases to South Carolina’s Court of Appeals and presented oral arguments before the South Carolina Supreme Court.
 In 2014, the National Trial Lawyers named Mr. Hinson one of South Carolina’s Top 40 Under 40 attorneys and in 2021 was selected to Super Lawyers.

-Away from the office, Mr. Hinson sits on the regional board of directors for the American Lung Association as well as the board of directors for the Contemporaries at the Columbia Museum of Art.
-He is a member of St. John's Episcopal Church and has been involved in coaching high school and middle school mock trial teams in the Columbia area and has served as a judge at regional mock trial competitions.
+Away from the office, Mr. Hinson has sat on the regional board of directors for the American Lung Association as well as the board of directors for the Contemporaries at the Columbia Museum of Art.
+He is a member of Trenholm Road United Methodist Church and has been involved in coaching high school and middle school mock trial teams in the Columbia area and has served as a judge at regional mock trial competitions.
 In his spare time, Brink enjoys spending time with his wife and two daughters.
 He also loves travel and has had the privilege of visiting more than twenty five different countries.